wrune/reviewturtl/CONTRIBUTING.md

 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.
+## Setting up the environment
+1. We use `poetry` to manage the dependencies and the environment.
+In a virtual environment install the dependencies using `poetry install`

+2. Create a `.env` file in the `reviewturtl` directory and add the following environment variables:
+- `OPENAI_API_KEY`: The API key for the OpenAI API.
+- `ENVIRONMENT`: The environment you are working in.

 ## Resources

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)
 - [Using Pull Requests](https://help.github.com/articles/about-pull-requests/)
 - [GitHub Help](https://help.github.com)